Asynchronous Teaching Tips

-The purpose of remote teaching this semester is not to perfectly replicate the traditional classroom experience.
+The purpose of online teaching is not to perfectly replicate the traditional classroom experience.
 That’s impossible!
-Instead, think about the course you have taught in a classroom and imagine how you can adapt it for this new set of circumstances.
+Instead, think about the courses you have taught in a classroom and imagine how you can adapt it for the online environment.
 With some experimentation and imagination, you can include elements in your course that will still help your students achieve your learning outcomes without sacrificing a legitimate educational experience.

 What is Synchronous Learning?